scy-phy/multicpu-pitfalls/README.md

-# Artifact eval
-This archive contains the artifacts for the paper `Pitfalls for Security Isolation in Multi-CPU Systems`.
+This repository contains the artifacts for the paper **Pitfalls for Security Isolation in Multi-CPU Systems**, published at NDSS 2026.
 All experiments have been performed on Ubuntu 24.04.

 ## Directory layout and files